What if improving the air quality in your home could better your health and possibly even save your life?

 We have adapted our lives to spending more time indoors than ever before.
 But while we’re try to avoid viruses and contaminants that may be transmitted around us, it’s important that we tackle our indoor home air quality as well.

-Air quality can certainly impact our health, and understanding and controlling common pollutants indoors can help reduce your risk of indoor health concerns.
+Improving Air quality can certainly impact our health, and understanding and controlling common pollutants indoors can help reduce your risk of indoor health concerns.

 “The average person takes 20,000 breaths per day and each one is an opportunity to put pollutants — called particulate matter — into your lungs and body and to increase health risks if you are exposed to air pollution.
 Chances are, the air in your home is making you sick, increasing your risk to be hospitalized from COVID, and causing your asthma and allergies,” says international mold expert, President of All American Restoration, and author of The Mold Medic, Michael Rubino.